kasper-piskorski/docs/pages/documentation/1-the-basics/migration-tutorial.md

 ---

 ## Introduction
-This tutorial shows you how to use migrate content in different formats to populate a MindmapsDB graph.
+This tutorial shows you how to migrate content in different formats to populate a MindmapsDB graph.
 If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script
 The migration shell script can be found in `mindmaps-dist/bin` after it has been unzipped.
 Usage is specific to the type of migration being performed: